-- In terms of test results, it takes approximately one day from the time a swab is collected to when the sample is received at the lab. - From received in the lab to a result, it takes about 13 hours. - From swab collection to a result, it takes less than two days. - Once a positive COVID-19 test result comes in, currently individuals are notified by AHS staff within 24 hours. - AHS staff are doing their best to provide results as quickly as possible, however given the high volume of test results, there can be delays.
-Please be assured, you will be contacted directly.
-Positive COVID-19 test results are being prioritized at this time in the interest of public health. - In the meantime, please follow self-isolation procedures to reduce the risk of transmission. - The guide below can help you and your manager confirm when it is appropriate to return to work if you have been self-isolating, had symptoms, or been tested, and when/if clients are to isolate
+- In terms of test results, it takes approximately one day from the time a swab is collected to when the sample is received at the lab. - From received in the lab to a result, it takes about 13 hours. - From swab collection to a result, it takes less than two days. - Once a positive COVID-19 test result comes in, currently individuals are notified by AHS staff within 24 hours. - AHS staff are doing their best to provide results as quickly as possible, however given the high volume of test results, there 15.
+What are my rights? can be delays.
+Please be assured, you will be contacted • Your rights as an employee directly.
+Positive COVID-19 test results are being prioritized at this time in the interest of public health. - In the meantime, please follow self-isolation procedures to reduce the risk of transmission. - The guide below can help you and your manager confirm when it is appropriate to return to work if you have been selfare to isolate.

-12. Do I need to have a test to confirm that I do not have COVID-19 before I can return to work if I am sick or have been exposed to COVID 19 (exposure means close contact without use of PPE)?
+before I can return to work if I am sick or have been exposed to COVID (Policy 3.5.2) 19 (exposure means close contact without use of PPE)?